 5. Current STGA members that hold a regional qualification for another area will be required to join the online course, North East Scotland: History, Landscape, Culture and Economy and undertake the Tourist Guide Training Programme – Regional Studies, Professional and Practical Skills.
 As with other courses of regional study the course content is specific to the regional area of study.
 Credits for prior learning may be given for first aid and business studies.

-Business Module – The fee for the Business Module, payable to Aberdeen University is – To Be Confirmed.
+Business Module – The fee for the Business Module, payable to the University of Aberdeen.

 First Aid – The cost of the first aid course is borne by the student.

 There are several different types first aid courses available, and

 the student should select which is the most appropriate for the type of guiding work the student will pursue.
 STGA will advise.

 Tourist Guide Training – Regional Studies, Professional and Practical Skills Training will be provided by STGA Trainers.
 The cost of this part of the course will be available here soon.